 So, I made the Lonetree jacket, and I LOVE it!
+(Can you see Tesla in the photo going “seriously, ENOUGH with the photos, I want my walk!”).
 I am sure I will get a love of wear out of it.
 This is what a great pattern is to me: A pattern that enables me to make something that is, lets face it, really out of my league.
 But, with a great pattern, I somehow create things like great looking jackets and jeans!
 Yay for great patterns!

 I made this one in a nice, black non-stretch denim (this) and lined the hood with a softer, blue denim.
 I used a neon orange shoelace as drawstring, and anorak snaps for pockets and sleeves.
 I love how the blue denim looks in the hood!

 This time i cut a size L and graded to between L and XL at the hips (My measurements are bust 86 cm/ 34″, waist 71 cm/ 28″ and high hip 100 cm/ 40″, widest hip 105 cm/ 41″).
 This turned out to be too generous on the hips, for my next version I will use size L all over, except the sleeves where I found that size M fit me better.

 I have made the following alterations to the pattern:

 – Body lengthened 4 cm / 3.2″ (zipper length: 75 cm/29.5″)

 – Pockets: added plaques to make more space